 I incorporate many principles from Dialectical Behavior Therapy (DBT) in my practice and emphasize the development of a healthier ability to identify, feel, express, and manage emotions.
 Because DBT is a widely-used treatment modality today, many girls have done extensive DBT work prior to enrolling here.
 Some of them feel “over it” while others are invested in DBT.
 I tailor this modality and adjust its language and delivery to meet each student’s needs based on her experiences.

 Mindfulness, one of the core principles of DBT, is a primary focus in my work.
-A mindfulness tool I frequently utilize is interoception, the psychological connection to the body through the nervous system.
+A mindfulness tool I frequently utilize with the adolescent girls is interoception, the psychological connection to the body through the nervous system.
 Interoception as a therapeutic tool can be seen as a two-sided coin: it is beneficial for girls who are historically detached from their emotions and for those who are overwhelmed by emotions.
 For those who have lost touch emotionally, interoception helps them to increase bodily and emotional awareness.
 For instance, for someone with trauma who has learned to cope by dissociating or pushing aside her emotions, increasing sensory awareness within the body can help her start to feel emotions again.
 On the flip side of the coin, some girls become flooded emotionally, have difficulty managing the emotions, and end up projecting them onto others or hurting themselves to cope.
 Interoception can help them slow down and regulate their emotions.
 Instead of a chaos of feelings, she experiences a somatic connection of emotions to the body.

 I also draw on body-centered practices such as yoga, especially when working with trauma.
 Incorporating a variety of yoga postures and practices can help girls connect to their bodies, something that is especially powerful for those with sexual trauma.